warezit/ModSauce-Server/README.md

 # Issues on the server, or with your client?

-Check the "Issues" here: https://github.com/zitSauce/ModSauce-Server/issues
+Check our "Issues" here: https://github.com/zitSauce/ModSauce-Server/issues

 Also, make sure to check the Official ATLaunchers Forums, someone may have already posted your issue there: http://forums.atlauncher.com/forum-70.html